-Ever wondered how the growth and fall of hair works?
-We see people around with beautiful long hair, while some complain of hair not growing beyond a certain length.
+Ever wondered how the growth and fall of hair work?
+We see people around with beautiful long hair, while some complaint of hair not growing beyond a certain length.
 These are all dependent on several factors related to the body and mostly, the scalp.

-• With old age, the hair starts thinning and more stands of hair go into the resting or the telogen phase resulting in hair fall.
+- With old age, the hair starts thinning and more strands of hair go into the resting or the telogen phase resulting in hair fall.

 - Having long hair or short hair is often dependent on the genes of a person.
 It may be the cause of Balding, long hair, short hair, or early greying of hair.